magicismight/react-native-lazyload/readme.md

 ### Additional Methods

-*refresh* - Uses the saved scroll position and causes a 1px move to trigger an update.
+*refresh* - Force to trigger an update.
 Useful after nagivation pop/push where the memory may have been release.

 ### Additional Props